Class: DLinked::List

 #each {|Object| ... } ⇒ self, Enumerator

-Iterates through the list, yielding the value of each element in order.
+Iterates through the list, yielding the value of each element in order from head to tail.

 Yields: